raspberrypilearning/decision-tree/en/step_1.md

 Some machine learning models use **decision trees** to classify data.

-Create your own decision tree to classify dinosaurs, and learn about how this technology works.
+Create your own decision tree to classify dinosaurs, and learn about how a model is trained.

-### Data source
+### Data

 The data in this project is from the Natural History Museum's [Dino Directory](https://www.nhm.ac.uk/discover/dino-directory.html){:target="_blank"}.